Protecting Public Funds Through Reciprocal Deposits

-Across the United States, local and state governmental organizations—including city, county, and state treasurers; school districts; police and fire districts; and public hospitals—use reciprocal deposit services to access multi-million-dollar FDIC insurance through a single bank relationship.
+Across the United States, local and state governmental organizations use reciprocal deposit placement services to access multi-million-dollar FDIC insurance through a single bank relationship.
 In this way, they are able to safeguard taxpayer money, to eliminate the burden of ongoing collateral tracking, and to keep the full amount of funds placed with a local bank (where it can support local lending initiatives).

-- All 50 states have laws that enable governmental entities to protect deposits through the CDARS® service provided by Promontory Interfinancial Network.
+- Forty-nine states have laws that enable governmental entities to protect deposits through CDARS and Insured Cash Sweep.

-- Last year, thousands of governmental entities across the United States utilized CDARS to access multi-million-dollar FDIC insurance through a single bank relationship, and, together, they placed billions of dollars through the service.
+- Last year, thousands of governmental entities utilized Insured Cash Sweep or CDARS to access multi-million-dollar FDIC insurance through a single bank relationship, and, together, they placed billions of dollars through these services.